komascript/defoldfonts/README.md

 # Unpacking and Installation for Developers and Distributors

-Distributors should be aware that there is no official release of the new standalone packages `defoldfonts` yet.
-There is only a developer version.
-The first official release will hopefully come with the next KOMA-Script release.

-*For now, distributors should just ignore this package.*
+A legal distribution of `defoldfonts` contain at least:

+* `defoldfonts.dtx`
+* `README.md`

+and optionally:

+* `LICENSE.md`
+* `defoldfonts.sty`
+* `defoldfonts.pdf`

+For generation of `defoldfonts.sty` you can use:

+    l3build unpack

+The unpacked files than can be found at `build/local/defoldfonts.sty`.

+For generation of the manual `defoldfonts.pdf` you can use:

+    l3build doc

+The manual `defoldfonts.pdf` than can be found in the main directory.

-Developers can use `l3build` to unpack and install all files and even the documentation.
+Developers also can use `l3build` to unpack and install all files and even the documentation.
 Run

     l3build install

-to locally install the package of the sub-folder without manuals, or run
+to locally install the package without manual, or run

     l3build install --full

-to locally install the package of the sub-folder with manuals.
+to locally install the package with manual.

 # Unpacking and Installation for Users